mcolominas/rover/README.md

 The project consists of two main parts: **Backend (Laravel API)** and **Frontend (Vue.js 3)**.
 Each folder contains a more detailed README with specific installation and configuration instructions.

+Additionally, the project is documented in **Mars Rover Mission.pdf**, which explains the project details and objectives.

+---

+## 🛠️ Frameworks Used

+This project is built using the frameworks specified in the job offer:

+- **Backend:** Laravel (PHP)
+- **Frontend:** Vue.js

 ---

 ## 1. **Clone the Repository**